Dear readers of ADxS.org, please forgive the disruption.

 • Higher extraversion,50 while another study found a flattened cortisol stress response with low extraversion in men35

-• High neuroticism.513652 Another study found this only in women.
+• High neuroticism.513652 Another study only found this in women.
 Neuroticism was associated with high morning cortisol levels in another study.3553

-• Higher Novelty Seeking5657
+• Higher novelty seeking5657

 • Social approach behavior correlated with higher cortisol and adrenaline levels

-• Fidgetiness correlated with low adrenaline.
+• Fidgeting correlated with low adrenaline levels.

-• Aggressiveness correlated with high levels of norepinephrine.
+• Aggressiveness correlated with high noradrenaline levels.

-• Inattention correlated with low norepinephrine levels.
+• Inattention correlated with low noradrenaline levels.

 Increased as well as flattened cortisol stress responses are